1. Ladder Rules

 - Abuse of unintended features [bugs] to gain an unfair advantage will be deemed illegal, and sanctions will be carried out at the full discretion of LPL admins.

 - A game is finished, when an Ancient Fortress is destroyed, when one team forfeits, when the majority of a team leaves on purpose, or when an admin decides on it.

 - The default tiebreakers will be via Head to Head.
 If the tie is not broken using Head to Head, a Best of One single round-robin will be played with the tied teams.
 If this still does not break the tie, admins may declare to use time rating for the tiebreaker rounds played.

 - (Time of longest lose) minus (Time of fastest win)

 - The team/s with the highest result/s go to the next round.

 - So, your task is to win as quick as you can and to fight as long as you can before you lose.

-"Oceania" includes the following countries: Australia, New Zealand, Fiji Papua New Guinea, Samoa, Soloman Islands, Vanuatu, French Polynesia, Tonga, Palau, New Caledonia, Kirbati, Guam, Cook Islands, Federated states of Micronesia, Nauru, Tuvalu, Marshall Islands, Niue, American Samoa, Pitcairn Islands, Norfolk Island, Tokelau, Wallis and Futana, and Northern Mariana Islands.
+"Oceania" includes the following countries: Australia, New Zealand, Fiji Papua New Guinea, Samoa, Soloman Islands, Vanuatu, French Polynesia, Tonga, Palau, New Caledonia, Kirbati, Guam, Cook Islands, Federated States of Micronesia, Nauru, Tuvalu, Marshall Islands, Niue, American Samoa, Pitcairn Islands, Norfolk Island, Tokelau, Wallis and Futana, and the Northern Mariana Islands.